salu133445/muspy/doc/source/classes.rst

 ========== ================================ =========== =======
 Attributes Description                      Type        Default
 ========== ================================ =========== =======
-start      Start time                       int end        End time                         int pitch      Note pitch as a MIDI note number int (0-127) velocity   Note velocity                    int (0-127)
+time       Start time                       int duration   Note duration, in time steps     int pitch      Note pitch as a MIDI note number int (0-127) velocity   Note velocity                    int (0-127)
 ========== ================================ =========== =======

-Note that :class:`muspy.Note` has a property `duration` with setter and getter implemented, which can be handy sometimes.
+Note that :class:`muspy.Note` has a property `end` with setter and getter implemented, which can be handy sometimes.

 Chord Class